 The program requires 36 credits.
 Full-time MS students must complete the program in 3 semesters: fall, spring, and summer.
 Course waivers are not granted in this program.

-The curriculum for the MS in HCM program includes the following courses.
+The curriculum for the MS in Health Care Management program includes the following courses.
 Course sequence and availability of specific electives may vary.
 Students must consult with an academic advisor to ensure that they take courses in the approved sequence.
 All courses are 2 credits.

 |BU.131.601||Business Leadership and Human Values||2|